halaAlfaisal/rick-and-morty/README.md

 ## How to run:

-1- Clone this repo
+1- Clone this repo.
-2- Run `yarn` to download dependencies (node_modules) 3- Run `yarn start` in bash and the app will open in the browser [http://localhost:3000].
+2- Run `yarn` in bash to download dependencies (node_modules).
+3- Run `yarn start` in bash and the app will open in the browser [http://localhost:3000].

 ### `yarn start`